FraWagner/me/content/authors/admin/_index.md

     date_end: 2024-07-01
     summary: |2-
       Led a project to optimize the management of email marketing databases, focusing on reviewing, unifying, and cleaning data to enhance targeted campaign capabilities and communication efficiency.
-  - position: Research Assistant at the SUPERA Project @CEU
+  - position: Research Assistant at the SUPERA Project
-    company_name: SUPERA: Supporting the Promotion of Equality in Research and Academia
+    company_name: SUPERA: Supporting the Promotion of Equality in Research and Academia at CEU
     company_url: https://www.superaproject.eu/
     date_start: 2021-10-01
     date_end: 2022-05-31